DarkKnight2000/raylib-c-template/README.md

 ### Commands explanation
 - Download the project with `git clone` command (Skip if you already downloaded) and `cd` into the root of the project.
 - `make setup` will download raylib and setup directories
-- `make rebuild` will compile raylib for desktop platform
+- `make rebuild` will compile raylib for Desktop platform
 - `make` will compile the project and run the executable
 - If you are running on Windows, use `mingw32-make` instead of `make`